If you’re happy about being a night owl, and it works well for you, then there’s no reason to change.

 I’m a big believer in waking up early.
 I typically wake up around 5 am and work for a couple hours before going to the gym.
 This allows me to catch up on emails and check items off my to-do list before even getting into the office.
 That way, once I do get into the office, I’m ready to work on forward-looking tasks instead of playing catch-up.
 However, it can be hard for people to learn how to wake up early and be productive.

 One little trick I’ve found helpful is to place your phone (or alarm clock) on the other side of the room before you go to bed.
 That way in the morning, it will literally force you to get up out of bed, walk over and turn it off.
 Too often, your phone is super close and it’s just too tempting to hit the snooze button while still laying in bed.
 Once you get up out of bed, you’ll most likely stay out.
-Do that for a couple weeks and your body will start to naturally adjust to your new wake-up schedule.
+Do that for a couple of weeks and your body will start to naturally adjust to your new wake-up schedule.

 Realtor, Keller Williams Advisors Realty | Owner, We Buy NKY Houses